JakubK/JakDojadeMCP/README.md

 - `list-departures` - Allows to see schedule table contents for given stop.

+- `list-cities` - Lists all supported cities, and operators associated with them

 - `find-route` - Finds route between 2 points given by their coordinates.

 ## Resources

-- cities - resource providing data from static endpoint which holds JSON with all supported agglomerations and transport operators associated with them
+No resources because vscode didnt want to use them even though they were accessible - everything moved to tools.

 ## Prompts